Arequipa: Republican era

-After independence was proclaimed, the area of the Intendancy of Arequipa was established as a department by a decree of 26 May 1822.
-During the Congress of 1826 and the Constituent Assembly of 1827, Javier de Luna Pizarro, from Arequipa and Loreto, assumed the presidency.
-Under Simón Bolívar, Arequipa established itself as a staunch opponent of the dictatorial tendencies of the Liberator after his triumph at Ayacucho.
-Prominent Arequipeños such as Domingo Tristán, Benito Lazo and Gualberto Valdivia openly spoke out against the Bolivarian constitution for life.
-It was during this period that the Academia Lauretana promoted the creation of the Colegio Nacional de la Independencia Americana and the National University of San Agustín in 1827.
+After independence was proclaimed, the area of the Intendancy of Arequipa was established as a department by decree of 26 May 1822.
+During the Congress of 1826 and the Constituent Assembly of 1827, the Arequipan and Lauretanan Francisco Xavier de Luna Pizarro presided.
+Under Simón Bolívar, Arequipa became a center of opposition to the Liberator's dictatorial tendencies after his victory at the Battle of Ayacucho.
+Arequipans such as Domingo Tristán, Benito Laso and Juan Gualberto Valdivia openly opposed the Bolivarian life constitution.
+At that time, the Academia Lauretana promoted the creation of the Colegio Nacional de la Independencia Americana and the National University of San Agustín in 1827.